srush/PyDecode/docs/source/extensions.rst

 Constraints
 =============

 Many algorithms in natural language processing, such as translation decoding, can be represented as constrained dynamic programming problems.
 These can be described as hypergraphs with additional constraints on hyperedges.
-The notation used to describe constrained hypergraphs is based on this :ref:`introduction to constraints <intro_constraints>`

-Constrained hypergraphs can be solved in PyDecode either using a subgradient-based solver (best_constrained) or by using an :ref:`(integer) linear programming solver<lp>`.

 .. automodule:: pydecode.constraints
    :no-members: